 GBIC serves as the central focal point to reinforce the national drive towards greater energy efficiency as well as to streamline, coordinate and disseminate building energy efficiency related activities.
-It will be a one-stop integrated RD&D hub to experiment, exhibit and exchange knowledge of promising building energy efficient solutions with industry stakeholders.
 The overall objective of GBIC is to accelerate adoption of promising building energy efficient technologies and solutions, bringing them closer to market adoption.

 GBIC Building Energy Efficient Demonstrations Scheme

 The GBIC Building Energy Efficient Demonstrations Scheme (GBIC-Demo) serves to demonstrate novel energy efficient technologies that have not been widely implemented locally in operating buildings.
 The programme aims to link-up building owners and technology providers in order to establish platforms where industry can test and showcase these technologies to generate local performance data for verification.
 By doing so, we hope that these demonstrated technologies, if successful, would be replicated in other buildings and eventually, commercialised.

 Please click here for more information on GBIC-Demo.

 NEW: 2nd Joint Challenge Call - BCA and DBS Bank Ltd.

 Super Low Energy Building (SLEB) Smart Hub is a platform for companies to share their innovative building technologies with building owners, professionals, researchers and policymakers.